 The traditional practitioners that participated in the focus group discussions said that a large proportion of their clients consult at night, under the cover of darkness to avoid being seen.
 They also reported that many of their clients come from distant places because a majority of patients prefer to visit healers outside their areas of residence to further conceal their identity.
 This view was also echoed by community leaders that participated in the focus group discussions.
 Those findings indicate that stigma at times is linked with traditional practitioner consultations.
 Hence, there may be some under-reporting in the household survey on visits to this provider group.

-Type of provider visited
+Choice of provider

 In public units the most common reason for choice was technical skills (45%), closely followed by proximity at 41%.
 The leading reason for visiting the PNFP was proximity (56.3%), followed by skills (41.3%).
 In the PFP category the leading reasons for choice was proximity (59.1%) and skills (26.4%).

 Quality of Care

 The quality of care was assessed on the basis of existing infrastructures, trained staff, equipment and good clinical skills of provider.
 The quality of care for all public and PNFP facilities was found to be good or satisfactory.
 Most PFP units were also assessed to have satisfactory quality of care but some few, especially clinics or drug shops that were manned by persons that were not fully trained, were assessed to have unsatisfactory quality of care.
 This is because many of them were short on space, lacked the basic diagnostic equipments like thermometer or blood pressure machine and failed the clinical competence tests.
 The assessment tool scored the informal units very low because none of them had basic equipment.